pd-cbell/Demo-Gen-JS/README.md

 It listens by default on port 5001 and exposes:
   - `POST /api/generate` for narrative and event JSON generation
   - `GET /event_sender` for the Event Sender UI (legacy)
+  - `POST /generate/custom` for generating a custom incident narrative with optional overrides.

 ```bash
 cd gen_service